Show All Teachers

 Guitar, Ukulele

 When teaching, I like to balance theory and technique by learning the songs students want to play so they get excited.
 Using a variety of materials, I tailor the lesson plan to the student, so it aligns with their interests and goals, inspiring them to stick with their lessons.
 With younger students, I emphasize the basics and teach good habits.
-With older students, who have played previously, I might spend more time undoing bad habits. :-) No matter what age the student, I love to nurture breakthrough moments and see their joy as they progress to the next level.
+With older students, who have played previously, I might spend more time undoing bad habits. :-) No matter what age the student is, I love to nurture breakthrough moments and see their joy as they progress to the next level.

 Rachel Unterseher